3 Tips To Lose Stubborn Belly Fat – AVOID these Popular Mistakes!

 This cosmetic procedure removes stubborn fat you can’t seem to get rid of through diet and exercise.
 The main goal of lipo is to change the body shape, and its effects can be long-lasting.
 However, it works best if your weight is normal and in areas where the skin is tight.
 While it helps with subcutaneous fat, lipo cannot remove deep belly fat.
 So if you have a lot of belly weight to lose, this method may not be for you!

 What Really Helps You Lose Stubborn Belly Fat?

 Belly fat can be challenging for some of us to lose because we may be using the wrong approach or having unrealistic expectations about achieving our goal.

 For instance – can you lose stubborn belly fat in 14 days?
 That’s probably unlikely for most people – Losing belly fat takes effort and patience.

-- Fats are an essential part of a healthy diet, but avoid trans fats such as those commonly found in Margarine, Vegetable oils, Cakes, Doughnuts, Pastries, Ice cream, Bread, Fast food.
+Fats are essential to a healthy diet, but avoid trans fats such as those commonly found in Margarine, Vegetable oils, Cakes, Doughnuts, Pastries, Ice cream, Bread, and Fast food.

-- High impact activity burns glucose instead of fat.
-While running and high-intensity training burn more calorie per unit time than walking, these activities trigger more insulin and Cortisol.
+High-impact activity burns glucose instead of fat.
+While running and high-intensity training burn more calories per unit of time than walking, these activities trigger more insulin and Cortisol.

-- In some other studies, developing excess belly fat in women was found linked to higher levels of the stress hormone, Cortisol.
+In some other studies, developing excess belly fat in women was found to be linked to higher levels of the stress hormone, Cortisol.
 This happened even while they were lean.
 They also found that middle-aged women with depressive symptoms tend to have more belly fat.

 Hopefully, this post has given you ideas for how to eliminate stubborn belly fat.